jordantkohn/exploratory/README.md

-# exploratory is a place for little coding ventures
+# exploratory is for coding ventures